 SOC 326 Cr.3

 The study of the social structural factors related to drug use with emphasis on change at the societal level in dealing with the drug problem.
 This course examines the current and historical patterns of drug use in society.
 The emphasis will be on understanding the sequence of initiation, use, and misuse of psychoactive drugs.
 This course will focus on the social problems and social policy aspects of drugs.
 Question addressed include: How does society choose which drugs to treat as social problems?
 What are the potential versus real life effects of current laws and policies intended to curb drug use?
 What are the treatment and prevention strategies used today?
 What kinds of programs are successful and why?
-Prerequisite: SOC 110 or SOC 120 or ANT 101.
-Offered Every Third Semester.
+Prerequisite: SOC 110 or SOC 120 or SOC 202 or ANT 101.
+Offered Spring.

 SOC 328 Cr.3